jtchernak/Exploring-Offensive-Line-Cap-Spending/README.md

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/NFC%20North.png)

 This is a division of change it seems, Chicago has hovered slightly below the 10%-15% range and into the middle of this area but it looks like they changed course and are investing much more into this position grouping.
 Detroit has consistently been at the low end of 10%-15%, even below it, but show a significant jump to nearly 18% of their cap.
 Green Bay is a perfect example of 10%-15% range, staying at the high end of the range but this year they moved into the 20% range like other teams.
-Minnessota is similar except they have not taken the jump out of this range and instead continue to operate between 10%-15%.
+Minnesota is similar except they have not taken the jump out of this range and instead continue to operate between 10%-15%.

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/NFC%20South.png)